TheLogicalNights/Community-Portal/README.md

 - add all editor features in ckeditor (Done)
 - sanitize desc for cards (Done)
 - Post Title not displaying (Done)
-- Work on Post Date
+- Work on Post Date (Done)
   -Eg 1min-1hour-12hour-1day-1week-2week-,1 month..11month...1yr to nyr ago......
-  -No need to add 1day 5hours etc
+(Done) -No need to add 1day 5hours etc (Done)
-- Wrong sigin attempts should alert with appropriate messages(swal)
+- Wrong sigin attempts should alert with appropriate messages(swal) (Done)
 - optimize card image for all resolutions